namishelex01/Notes/networking-study-notes.md

 Tor

     Traffic is obvious on a network.
     How do organised crime investigators find people on tor networks.
+Tor entry and exit nodes

 Proxy